isaacnmm/pestpolicy-hugo2XX/content/posts/2025-05-19-do-fake-wasps-nests-work.markdown

 [control these wasps](https://extension.unh.edu/resources/files/Resource000532_Rep554.pdf)
 .

-Could be you have come across Fake Wasps Nests  a perfect designed, non-toxic wasps trap that lure the wasps into death chamber.
-So, my question is, do fake wasps nests work?
+Could be you have come across Fake Wasps Nests  a perfect designed, non-toxic wasps trap that lure the wasps into death chamber.Â  So, my question is, do fake wasps nests work?
 **Yes!
 Fake Wasps Nests are designed in a shape that resembles the own wasps made nest.
 The wasps are tricked to think that there are already existing wasps in the territory. **
 **The human-made decoy fools the wasps to fly into the chamber where they get trapped and killed through suffocation.**
 Lets get into details.